 Patient coordinator Carlos Mahalambe, left, poses for a photo with members of his patient shelter coordination team: Nedah Solgado, Flex Manantsoa and Richard Musarara.
-Carlos first learned about Operation Smile in 2013 when he saw a poster promoting an upcoming mission.
+Carlos first learned about Operation Smile in 2013 when he saw a poster promoting an upcoming program.
 While he’d seen people living with cleft lip and cleft palate before, he never knew that the conditions could be repaired with surgery.
 Immediately, he knew that he could help.
-Carlos has remained driven to help Mozambicans affected by cleft ever since, and his efforts continue to make an immense impact: He successfully recruited 89 potential patients to attend the August 2019 mission.
+Carlos has remained driven to help Mozambicans affected by cleft ever since, and his efforts continue to make an immense impact: He successfully recruited 89 potential patients to attend the August 2019 program.

 “I feel happy because it’s like I’m changing the life of the patient, and that makes me proud,” Carlos said.
 “I also see people being changed and becoming equal with the rest of the community.
 That makes me very happy.”
 Photo: Zeke du Plessis.